Largest Asteroids

 dwarf planet in the Solar System and largest asteroid of the main asteroid belt

 Ceres is a dwarf planet in the main asteroid belt between the orbits of Mars and Jupiter.
-It was the first known asteroid, discovered on 1 January 1801 by Giuseppe Piazzi at Palermo Astronomical Observatory in Sicily, and announced as a new planet.
-Ceres was later classified as an asteroid, and then more recently as the only confirmed dwarf planet within the orbit of Neptune and the largest without a moon.
+It was the first object identified in the asteroid belt, discovered on 1 January 1801 by Giuseppe Piazzi at Palermo Astronomical Observatory in Sicily, and announced as a new planet.
+Ceres was later classified as an asteroid, and then more recently as the only confirmed dwarf planet within the asteroid belt, and the largest without a moon.
+In the minor planet numbering system, its designation is 1 Ceres or...
 Read more on Wikipedia.

 Wikidata